This is the featured image of the Utilizing Tape Emulators blog article.

 Taming High Frequencies

-I am usually applying this effect when I need to tame the high frequencies in, for example, a rhythm group.
-Let’s check out a track I have started in SoundBridge.
-Inside you can see the rhythm group which includes both snare and hi-hat channels.
+I usually apply this effect when taming the high frequencies in, for example, a rhythm group.
+Let's check out a track I have started in SoundBridge.
+Inside, you can see the rhythm group, which includes snare and hi-hat channels.

 Rhythm group 1